Ycreak/OpensourceClassicCommentary/README.md

 + @angular/forms : ^10.1.6
 + @angular/material : ^10.2.7
 + @angular/router : ^10.1.6
++ ngx-simple-text-editor

 A complete list including version numbers can be found in the [Angular documentation]().

+#### Rich Text Editor
+The OSCC allows the user to edit fragments via a rich text editor.
+This editor is invoked via the buttons called *Rich Text*, which starts the ngx-simple-text-editor.
+In short, the text field including its HTML formatting is given to the editor via the dialog service.
+This opens a new dialog and the WYSIWYG editor.
+When closing the editor, the updated text field is send back in plain HTML to be used in the Dashboard for example.
+The editor is programmed in such a way that it is easily swapped out by a new one if the ngx-simple-text-editor dependency breaks.
+Additionally, the OSCC will still be functional without the editor, though restricting the user to editing in plain HTML.

 ### Components
 The project consists of two main components, being the Fragments component and the Dashboard components.
 All components and services are described below.
 As a whole, the project is built using the elements from the Angular Material library.